Shoulder Flexion Definition

 The close grip bench press is a multi-joint exercise.

-As opposed to the front raise which is a single joint exercise.
+This is in contrast to the front raise, which is a single-joint exercise.

-In the front raise, you are moving your arm forward, lifting the weight towards shoulder height, and this is another example of shoulder flexion.
+In the front raise, you move your arm forward, lifting the weight towards shoulder height, which is another example of shoulder flexion.

 The close grip shoulder press is one more example of shoulder flexion.